 An anesthetic ointment is applied to the skin prior and may be applied at home or en route to the office 45 minutes prior to appointment to save time.

 Bruising, swelling is very rare, since the amount of the permanent liquid injected in a given area is so minute—0.02-0.04 cc.
 That is a tiny volume.
 Temporary fillers are deposited, generally, to completely fulfill the mission at one sitting.

 After the liquid rhinoplasty procedure, if you develop any pain, redness, swelling, severe bruising, change of skin color, a fever, or chills, contact your doctor.
 Infections are extremely rare, as is bleeding but, if anything seems out of synch, call your doctor.
 And, don’t spend your time looking for advice on the Internet.

 The permanent variety, has very few practitioners offering it.
-Many reasons that go beyond the scope of this report but the fact is that the permanent filler technique must be taught to a trainee by an expert and then as the trainee migrates in to practice, long experience is a prerequisite for excellent.
+Many reasons that go beyond the scope of this report but the fact is that the permanent filler technique must be taught to a trainee by an expert and then as the trainee migrates into practice, long experience is a prerequisite for excellence.

 I am proud to share that I had the great fortune to be trained by one of the original practitioners of the permanent non-surgical or liquid rhinoplasty technique.
 Happily, early in my career so I bring to our patients over 40 years experience and thousands of injections.
 Expertise does count.